 Raised Bed Watering Tips

 The edges of the bed will dry out a little faster than the middle, so pay special attention to the location of your plants.
 If you are sprinkling or spraying, put a mug in your garden to see how many inches of water you are using.
 You can also place a container beneath one of the holes in your drip line to gauge how much water your system is delivering to each plant.
 See Drip Irrigation vs. Soaker Hoses: Which is Better for Your Garden?

 Non-toxic Wood Preservative for Raised Beds and Planters

-Raised garden beds, planters, garden decks and outdoor wood furniture can be protected against both water and fungal-borne decay with new mineral-based formulations which are non-toxic, and safe to use with food crops.
+Elevated garden beds, planters, garden decks and outdoor wood furniture can be protected against both water and fungal-borne decay with new mineral-based formulations which are non-toxic, and safe to use with food crops.

 Composters: Different Styles